-Reimbursement for the use of privately owned vehicles in connection with county business shall be allowed at the current rate per mile prescribed by county ordinance.
-In lieu of such reimbursement, King County Councilmembers who would otherwise be eligible to be permanently assigned to a county vehicle may, at their individual option, be compensated on a monthly basis for the use of privately owned vehicles used in connection with county business.
-To implement this alternative, the Chief of Staff or their designee shall periodically, and no less than annually, ascertain the average monthly costs to the motor pool for the maintenance and operation of equivalent vehicles within the fleet.
+Reimbursement for the use of privately-owned vehicles in connection with county business shall be allowed at the current rate per mile prescribed by county ordinance.
+In lieu of such reimbursement, King County Councilmembers who would otherwise be eligible to be permanently assigned to a county vehicle may, at their individual option, be compensated monthly for the use of privately owned vehicles used in connection with county business.
+To implement this alternative, the Chief of Staff or their designee shall periodically ascertain the average monthly costs to the motor pool for the maintenance and operation of equivalent vehicles within the fleet.
 Ninety percent of that figure shall be the maximum allowable compensation.

 The County Council encourages the use of County vehicles to meet occasional, short-term transportation needs for official Council business and authorized day travel as authorized in K.C.C.
 3.24.
-While the Legislative Branch currently has three vehicles for occasional checkout, the Legislative Branch participates in the King County Motor Pool, making vehicles available as needed.
+The Legislative Branch participates in the King County Motor Pool, making vehicles available as needed.